pdorrell/sentence-word-search/docs/design.md

 * Current selection finished that is wrong - light red, and fades after 1 second (or as soon as the user starts a new selection).

+The actual display of a selection should be a bordered rectangle that covers all the letters that are part of the selection, but with rounded corners.

+## Implementation suggestions

+* For parsing a paragraph into sentences and sentences into words, use **compromise** Javascript library.
+* For mouse & touch dragging interactions use @use-gesture/react.
+* A sample Wikipedia request to get first Wikipedia paragraph for a topic word is action=query&format=json&titles=Elephant&prop=extracts&exintro=1&explaintext=1